 Blickenstaff completed 21-of-24 pass attempts for 184 yards and one touchdown at Bauxite, while also running for 40 yards.
 “They threw the ball into the field a little bit and he completed them.
 Now there were some screens and short stemmed routes that he completed but there were also some good balls that he completed.
 We are hoping to disguise some coverages and maybe he will throw one to us,” said Janski.

 Last week the Panthers committed three turnovers in the red zone and 10 penalties.
 Janski said cleaning up those mistakes is going to be a big key.
 “If we eliminate the turnovers and minimize the penalties, I think those are going to be the two keys to victory.
 Offensively we can do a lot of scheming but we can’t turn it over in the red zone.”

-Page 2 of 3 - The Panthers vaunted offensive line, which opened up gaping holes against a strong defensive front from Pottsville, will be crucial to success tonight.
+The Panthers vaunted offensive line, which opened up gaping holes against a strong defensive front from Pottsville, will be crucial to success tonight.

 Senior left tackle Jason Hammons, sophomore left guard Dylan Platt, junior center Zach McCormick, senior right guard Nate Hills and junior right tackle Kody Youngblood helped junior running back Chandler Marquardt account for 360 yards of total offense versus Pottsville.

 “I know everybody talks about Q [Marquardt] and his 300 yards but those five offensive linemen were the shining stars,” said Janski.
 “We kinda had our way up front against Pottsville.
 This might be the best offensive line from top to bottom that I have had since I have been here.
 If they continue to get better and start having the mentality of putting the team on their shoulders then that would be the one plus we would have over Harding would be our offensive line over their defensive line.”